cloud-bulldozer/browbeat/README.md

 # Detailed Install, Check and Run

-Installing Browbeat and running the performance checks can be performed either from your local machine or from the undercloud.
+Installing Browbeat and running the Overcloud checks can be performed either from your local machine or from the undercloud.
 The local machine install/check assumes you have ansible installed already.

 ## Install Browbeat from your local machine